Studying at the Department of Civil and Environmental Engineering

 • Further information on de-registration can be found here.

 • A module is a comprehensive learning area within a degree programme that comprises several courses.
 It bundles related course content and is used to acquire study and examination credits.
 A module usually has a fixed number of CPs and often includes lectures, seminars and/or practical courses.
+A course is an individual course within a module.
+It can take the form of lectures, seminars, tutorials or practicals.
+Courses are the individual units in which the content of a module is taught.

 • Summarised: A module consists of several courses that together aim to achieve the learning objectives defined in the module.